Lawyers for ex-Trump adviser Stone deny he violated judge's gag order

-WASHINGTON (Reuters) - Lawyers for Roger Stone, a former political adviser to U.S. President Donald Trump, on Thursday denied accusations by prosecutors that he violated a court-imposed media gag order by posting comments on social media about former Special Counsel Robert Mueller’s investigation.
+WASHINGTON (Reuters) - Lawyers for Roger Stone, a former political adviser to President Donald Trump, on Thursday denied accusations by prosecutors that he violated a court-imposed gag order by posting comments on social media about former Special Counsel Robert Mueller’s investigation.

-In a court filing with the U.S. District Court for the District of Columbia, Stone’s lawyers said he was exercising his First Amendment rights within the confines of the gag order.
+In a filing with the U.S. District Court for the District of Columbia, Stone’s lawyers said he was exercising his First Amendment rights within the confines of the gag order.

 “Seeking to hold Roger Stone in contempt when he has sought to (and has) complied with the Court’s Order, is not appropriate,” they wrote.